deepfates/behold/README.md

-Behold — Mineflayer + LLM Agent Template
+Behold — Mineflayer + OpenRouter Chat Bot

-A starter template for running a Minecraft bot that logs into a server with Mineflayer and executes an agent loop powered by LLM reasoning and tool use.
-The goal is to provide a clean, minimal structure you can extend with ax-llm (or your preferred LLM framework) to build autonomous behaviors.
+A minimal Minecraft bot that logs into a server with Mineflayer and replies in chat via OpenRouter.
+The bot stands in place and only responds when addressed.

 Features
 - Mineflayer login + basic lifecycle hooks (spawn, chat, errors)